 Laurel Fork Farm operates the 200 acre educational farm that surrounds the BnB.
-You can find many educational experiences during your visit including many organized by the WV School of Traditional Skills.
-Most of the experiences are $30.00 per person or $90 for a group of 4.
+There are many educational experiences available organized by the WV School of Traditional Skills a 501(c)(3) organization.
+Most on farm experiences are $30.00 per person or $90 for a group of 4.
 Prices vary according to supplies needed.

 Experience West Virginia during your stay at Laurel River Club Bed & Breakfast or make a reservation for one of our experiences that is open to the public!
 Some experiences may be seasonal or only available to guests of the BnB.
 Contact us for availability to sign up.